 • Following instructions.
 Is your child old enough to understand and follow the captain's instructions without putting up a fuss?

-For the safety of everyone onboard, all passengers must follow the captain/crew's instructions.
+For the safety of everyone onboard, all passengers must follow the captain's/crew's instructions.
 That includes staying seated when the captain or crew member says to sit.
 We all know what a challenge sitting quietly can be for some youngsters when they're at that "busy" stage. ;-)

 What to Wear for Whale Watching